aws/aws-eks-best-practices/content/security/docs/multiaccount.md

 ## Centralized EKS Cluster

 In this approach, your EKS Cluster will be deployed in a single AWS account called the `Cluster Account`.
-Using [IAM roles for Service Accounts (IRSA)](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html) or [EKS Pod Identities](https://docs.aws.amazon.com/eks/latest/userguide/pod-identities.html) to deliver tempoary AWS credentials and [AWS Resource Access Manager (RAM)](https://aws.amazon.com/ram/) to simplify network access you can adopt a multi account strategy for your multi tenant EKS cluster.
-The cluster account will contain the VPC, subnets, EKS cluster, EC2/Fargate compute resources(nodes), and any additional networking or configurations needed to run your EKS cluster.
+Using [IAM roles for Service Accounts (IRSA)](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html) or [EKS Pod Identities](https://docs.aws.amazon.com/eks/latest/userguide/pod-identities.html) to deliver temporary AWS credentials and [AWS Resource Access Manager (RAM)](https://aws.amazon.com/ram/) to simplify network access, you can adopt a multi account strategy for your multi tenant EKS cluster.
+The cluster account will contain the VPC, subnets, EKS cluster, EC2/Fargate compute resources (worker nodes), and any additional networking configurations needed to run your EKS cluster.

 In a multi workload account strategy for multi tenant cluster, AWS accounts typically align with [kubernetes namespaces](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) as a mechanism for isolating groups of resources.
 [Best practices for tenant isolation](/security/docs/multitenancy/) within an EKS cluster should still be followed when implementing a multi account strategy for multi tenant EKS clusters.